YaelBenShalom/Turtle-Control/inspection.md

 ## Setup Instructions
 1. Compile the workspace by executing `catkin_make`
-2. Initialize the ROS environment by exectuing `roscore`
+2. Initialize the ROS environment by exectuing `roscore` [source devel/setup.bash]
-3. Run the launchfile `turtlesim_node` by executing `rosrun turtlesim turtlesim_node`
+3. Run the launchfile `turtlesim_node` by executing `rosrun turtlesim turtlesim_node` [the launchfile is `roslaunch crazy_turtle go_crazy_turtle.launch`]
 4. When running you can see a visual depiction of the ROS graph using the `rqt_graph` command.
    The ROS graph, including all topics and node labels, looks like:
    ![~/Documents/MSR_Courses/MECH_ENG_495/HW/HW1/ws/src/turtle_control/rosgraph.png](<path_to_image_here_include_image_in_your_repository>)

 ## Runtime Information
 5. Use the ROS command `rosnode list` to list all the nodes that are running.
-   The output of the command looks like
+   The output of the command looks like (because you did not run the launchfile, the turtlesim node was not running at this stage)
    ```
    /mover
    /roaming_turtle